ldap3-orm module¶

 '(uid=guest)'

-We can use ldap3_orm.Reader
+We can use ldap3_orm.Reader objects.

 >>> r = Reader(conn, ObjectDef("inetOrgPerson", conn), search_base,